 - Must be a U.S. Citizen on/by the date of the first examination.

-- Must be at least 21 years of age on/by the date of the first examination.
+- Must be at least 21 years of age by the date of hire.

 - Successful completion of Civil Service examination process which may include written examination, physical examination, background investigation, physical agility test, computer voice stress analysis, psychological examination and evaluation, drug screen, and oral interviews.

 - Successful completion of Utah N.P.O.S.T. exam prior to designated application deadline.